matrix-org/synapse/docs/usage/configuration/user_authentication/refresh_tokens.md

   This should be short; a good value might be 5 minutes (`5m`).
 * `nonrefreshable_access_token_lifetime`: lifetime of access tokens that are created by clients which don't support refresh tokens.
-  Make this short if you want to force use of refresh tokens.
+  Make this short if you want to effectively force use of refresh tokens.
   Make this long if you don't want to inconvenience users of clients which don't support refresh tokens.
 * `refresh_token_lifetime`: lifetime of refresh tokens.